darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 : limit number of openmp threads to use in openmp parallel sections.

 `--dump-pfm MODULE_A,MODULE_B`, `--dump-pipe MODULE_A,MODULE_B`, `--dumpdir DIR`
-: are provided for debugging darktables internal processing pipeline.
-For example, if called like `--dump-pfm demosaic` darktable will dump input and output of the demosaic module as pfm files.
-Per default the location of those files is defined by the operating system - some temporary folder reported in the log output - but you can also define it via the `--dumpdir` option.
+: These options are provided for debugging darktable's internal processing pipeline.
+For example, if called with `--dump-pfm demosaic` darktable will dump the input and output of the demosaic module as pfm files.
+By default the location of these files is defined by the operating system -- some temporary folder reported in the log output -- but you can also explicitly define it via the `--dumpdir` option.